mwernerds/somescripts/Wmd/README.md

 It allows for specifying an R figure using a single f followed by the figure title.
 Additionally, you can format tweets inside your text.
-Therefore, you should modify tweet.php to suit your needs.
+Therefore, you should modify tweet.php to suit your needs (via information and tags are hardcoded...).

 When installed (using dpkg or your favourite package manager), you can run wmd in any directory you like to generate HTML from Wmd files including caching